 New York Education Department oversees the licensing of certain professions, including physicians, chiropractors, CPAs, architects, etc. Information on licensing, searchable by name and profession.

 This site is sponsored by Cornell University's Law School.
 Searchable database of state and federal laws.

-PRSPCT-L (pronounced "prospect el") is a listserv provided as a forum for discussion of prospect research issues.
-The archives of PRSPCT-L are an invaluable resource.
-Joseph Boeke founded the list at the University of California, Irvine in 1992.
-From 1995-1999, Bucknell University hosted the list.
-Now it's hosted on CharityChannel.
+PRSPCT-L (pronounced "prospect el") is a listserv provided as a forum for discussion of prospect research issue.
+Founded by Joseph Boeke at the University of California, Irvine in 1992.

 How America Gives

 An analysis of giving by The Chronicle of Philanthropy.
 You can sort by state city, zip code.